 The type of anesthesia used during the surgery is one factor.
 Anesthesia is medication that puts you into an unconscious sleep during surgery, so that you don’t feel pain.
-It can either be general anesthesia, in which the entire body will feel the effects of the medication.
+It can be general anesthesia, in which case the entire body will feel the effects of the medication.
 What this means is that the whole body will be “asleep”, in that you are not conscious and will not remember anything from the surgery.

 Another type of anesthesia is called regional anesthesia, where one area of the body is targeted.
 For example, if regional anesthesia is used for a knee surgery, you would be able to remember the surgery because you are conscious during it.
 So although you would be awake during the surgery, you would feel nothing from the waist down.

-For an ACL reconstruction surgery, general anesthesia is typically used.
+For an ACL reconstruction surgery, or a total knee replacement, general anesthesia is typically used.
 As the medication wears off, you may feel numbness and/or tingling for a few hours after the surgery.
 However, many times a regional anesthesia is used for the surgery, specifically something called a nerve block.
 This targets the nerves surrounding the knee to prevent pain during and partially after surgery, and is in addition to the general anesthesia.
 This can cause numbness and/or tingling around the incision, or area that was operated on, to last for up to 24 hours after your surgery.

 One of the most common grafts used in an ACL reconstruction is the hamstring tendon autograft.
 While it is thought to be one of the strongest grafts used to repair an ACL, more than 80% of people report numbness in their injured knee after surgery.